Kotlin/dokka/docs/topics/runners/gradle.md

 Similar to `MultiModule` tasks, `Collector` tasks are created for each parent project: `dokkaHtmlCollector`, `dokkaGfmCollector`, `dokkaJavadocCollector` and `dokkaJekyllCollector`.

-A `Collector` task executes the corresponding [single project task](#single-project-builds) for each subproject (for example,
+A `Collector` task executes the corresponding [single-project task](#single-project-builds) for each subproject (for example,
 `dokkaHtml`), and merges all outputs into a single virtual project.

-The resulting documentation looks as if you have a single project build that contains all declarations from the subprojects.
+The resulting documentation looks as if you have a single-project build that contains all declarations from the subprojects.

 > Use the `dokkaJavadocCollector` task if you need to create Javadoc documentation for your multi-project build.